-Here is a list of some of the no penalty certificates of deposit currently available.
+Unfortunately, the number of banks that are currently offering a no penalty CD is just two.
+That said, the rates and length of term are very good when compared to online savings accounts and 1-year high yield CD rates.
 Because rates can change without notice, be sure to confirm the rates and terms on the bank’s website before opening an account.

 Beware of No Penalty CD Impostors

-Some banks advertise CDs as no penalty, when that’s not exactly curate.
-For example, Discover Bank offers a CD with what it describes as “penalty-free CD.”
+Some banks advertise CDs as no penalty, when that’s not exactly accurate.
+For example, Discover Bank offered a CD with what it described as “penalty-free CD.”
 So what are these benefits?
 Basically, if you invest in a 12-month CD, and during the CD’s term lose your job, you can withdraw the balance without penalty.
 Here are the details:

 The Discover Bank “No Penalty CD” benefit applies to 12-month Certificates of Deposit and/or 12-month IRA Certificates of Deposit* (“CD”) opened or renewed between July 1, 2009 and December 31, 2009 and held as a sole ownership or joint-tenant account.
 The No Penalty CD Benefit (“Benefit”) waives the Early CD Withdrawal Penalty fee in the event an account holder experiences involuntary** job loss.

 In order to qualify for the Benefit the following conditions apply: Account holders employed by a business or organization must: (1) be employed full time*** when the CD was opened or renewed, and for 30 days thereafter (2) involuntarily lose his/her full-time job and (3) provide proof of unemployment to Discover Bank.